By Gemma Tedaldi | Published: 9 February 2020 | Updated: 2nd February 2026

 Although not technically a village, Ambleside is often noted as being the prettiest village to visit on Lake Windermere, with its quaint high street, numerous outdoor equipment shops, and a rather good apple pie cafe too.

-What is the most picturesque village in the Lake District?
+What is the nicest village in the Lake District?

 In our view, Grasmere is one of the most picturesque villages in the Lake District.
 With cute cafes and independent shops lining the high street, as well as of course the famous Grasmere Gingerbread Shop!